Adventures on Wheels

 Whether you want to enjoy a relaxing recumbent bike excursion on the beach or want something a bit more extreme, there is a wide variety of biking opportunities in Cannon Beach to fit all your adventure needs.

-A three-wheeled recumbent bicycle is great for anyone seeking cycling freedom along with a more relaxing riding position.
+A three-wheeled recumbent bicycle is excellent for anyone seeking cycling freedom along with a more comfortable riding position.
 Conventional cycling isn't for everyone.
 Three-wheeled recumbent bikes are comfortable, stable, and every bit as much fun as a regular two-wheeled bike.
 Great for those who have difficulty with balance.

-You can rental recumbent funcycles from Family FUNcycles in midtown Cannon Beach.
-Funcycles are $20 for 90 minutes.
-Toddler trailers are $5 with the rental.
+You can rent recumbent funcycles from Family FUNcycles in midtown Cannon Beach.
+Funcycles are $30 for 90 minutes.
+Toddler trailers are $10 with the rental.

-Fat tire bikes normally have 3-5 inch “fat tires” that are meant to cruise over the sand.
-The hard packed sand near the water is easiest to ride on but depending on the sand conditions, you may be able to ride most of the beach.
-Winter is especially great for fat biking on the beach as most of the sand is compacted down from the rain and opens up the upper area of beach that normally has thicker sand.
-Recommended tire pressure depends on your size but for the average person, 4-6 lbs. of tire pressure is good, for someone of larger stature, 6-12 lbs. of tire pressure is recommended.
-Make sure to not ride your bike in the ocean and always be aware of tides and sneaker waves.
-It is a good idea to hose down your bike with fresh water after riding on the sand and keep your chain lubricated.
-Fat biking is a great way to explore the beach and have a great time while doing it!
+Fat tire bikes typically have 3-5 inch “fat tires” that are meant to cruise over the sand.
+The hard-packed sand near the water is easiest to ride on but depending on the sand conditions, you may be able to ride most of the beach.
+Winter is especially great for fat biking on the beach as most of the sand is compacted down from the rain and opens up the upper area of the beach that usually has thicker sand.
+Recommended tire pressure depends on your size, but for the average person, 4-6 lbs. of tire pressure is good.
+For someone of larger stature, 6-12 lbs. of tire pressure is recommended.
+Make sure not to ride your bike in the ocean, and always be aware of tides and sneaker waves.
+It is a good idea to hose your bike with fresh water after riding on the sand and keep your chain lubricated.
+Fat biking is a great way to explore the beach and have a great time!

 Every spring Cannon Beach celebrates fat tire bikes with our Fat Bike Festival.
-The weekend includes a guided and self-guided rides, a community scavenger hunt, and a closing bonfire.
+The weekend includes guided and self-guided rides, a community scavenger hunt, and a closing bonfire where riders compete in the Fat Bike Olympics.

 READ MORE about Cannon Beach Fat Bike Festival

-The mountain bike specific trails at Klootchy Creek are just 5 miles from Cannon Beach off of Highway 26.
-They designed to cover all ability levels and offers different riding experiences.
-All riders are welcome to experience the coastal dirt and the breathtaking views of the coastline and the mountains.
-The trails officially opened to the public in July of 2019 with 3 miles of trail.
-AS of 2021 there are over eight miles of trail and the area will continue to expand.
-The North Coast Trail Alliance (NCTA), worked closely with Greenwood Resources, the private timberlands manager, to get the project rolling.
-Trails are built and maintained mostly by volunteers and with some funding from private and tourism dollars.
+Klootchy Creek mountain bike-specific trails are just 5 miles from Cannon Beach off Highway 26.
+They are designed to cover all ability levels and offer different riding experiences.
+All riders are welcome to experience the coastal dirt, breathtaking coastline views, and mountains.
+The trails officially opened to the public in July 2019 with 3 miles of trail.
+As of 2021, there are over eight miles of trail, and the area will continue to expand.
+The North Coast Trail Alliance (NCTA) worked closely with Greenwood Resources, the private timberlands manager, to get the project rolling.
+Trails are built and maintained primarily by volunteers and with some funding from private and tourism dollars.

-Gravel riding is another option to get away from the crowds and experience the coastline high in the hills on the expansive network of logging roads.
+Gravel riding is another option to escape the crowds and experience the coastline high in the hills on the expansive network of logging roads.

 Things to remember.
-You must have a Greenwood Permit pass to ride.
+You must have a Lewis & Clark Permit pass to ride.
 They are free and need to be renewed every May.
 Here is the link to obtain that pass.
-GreenWood Resources
+GreenWood Resources *You must create an account and be logged in to download the .pdf permit.

 As always, safety first!
 Ride with appropriate riding equipment.